Magikcraft/scriptcraft-modular-arch/README.md

 * Replaces the standard scriptcraft implementation of `require` at run-time.
 This custom require adds the `scriptcraft-plugins` to the require resolution search paths.

+* Scans each SMA plugin for a `package.json` file.
+If found, checks for a `scriptcraft_load_dir` key.
+If present, the contents of the directory specified in this key are autoloaded.

-* Scans the subdirectories' `plugin` folder and loads everything in them.
+* If no `package.json` is found in an SMA plugin, or if it does not specify a `scriptcraft_load_dir`, then the bootstrap looks for a `plugin` folder in the SMA plugin, and loads everything in there if it is present.

 ## Module Resolution